polyphony-chat/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

 - Homo-, trans- and queerphobia, ableism and racism, even when "just a joke".
-- The use of sexualized language or imagery, and unconsensual sexual attention or advances of any kind
+- The use of sexualized language or imagery, and sexual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment